“Should I cheat?”

 “Should I cheat?”
 NO is the clear and only answer.

 7 Reasons Why You Should Not Cheat

-When a partner discovers he or she has been betrayed, he or she will experience intense anxiety, worry, and sadness.
+When a partner discovers he or she has been betrayed, they will experience intense anxiety, worry, and sadness.

 A cheater being discovered by his or her partner creates a relationship tsunami that destroys everything in its path.